 6) Maaf Kijeye

 Translated as "Sorry" in English.
 Because of the huge population in India, traveling in trains and buses become very difficult for a foreigner.
 There will be times when your feet would mistakenly touch others, so before they offend, say Maaf Kijeye.
 Maaf Kijeye could well also be used when beggars approach you and refuse to leave making you feel bad.

 Theek hai in English means "Okay", another way to say "you are all right" and your visit is going smoothly.

 Before visiting the local market or bazaar practice Kitna Hua which means "How much" in English.
 Pronounced as Kith-na Hu-wa.
 This could well be followed with "Kuch discount hai" to get a good bargain.

 9) Suprabhat and Shubhratri

-Suprabat and Shubratri mean "Good Morning" and 'Good Night" respectively in English.
-Though many people in urban India prefer saying good morning and good night, if you want to impress someone then use Suprabhat and Shubratri.
+Suprabat and Shubhratri mean "Good Morning" and 'Good Night" respectively in English.
+Though many people in urban India prefer saying good morning and good night, if you want to impress someone then use Suprabhat and Shubhratri.
 Suprabhat is made up of Shubh means auspicious, promising and hopeful whereas Prabhat and Ratri mean morning and night respectively.

 10) Aapka Swagat hai